 Nursing care planning and goals for patients with sickle cell anemia include: providing relief for pain, decreasing incidences of sickle cell crisis, preventing and treating complications, promoting adherence to treatment plans, and helping the patient and family members understand the condition and how to manage it.

-Here are six (6) nursing care plans (NCP) and nursing diagnoses (NDx) for patients with sickle cell anemia:
+The following are the nursing priorities for patients with sickle cell anemia:

 - The decreased oxygen-carrying capacity of the blood, reduced RBC life span/premature destruction, abnormal RBC structure; sensitivity to low oxygen tension (strenuous exercise, increase in altitude)